 So, there you have it!
 The process of drawing folds in fabric isn’t that different from anything else we’d draw.
 It’s just knowing what to look for, which in this case is overlapping lines.

-Discover professional techniques for sketching, shading and finishing the timeless look of the human form draped in fabric in Bluprint’s Drawing the Draped Figure class!
+Discover professional techniques for sketching, shading and finishing the timeless look of the human form draped in fabric in Craftsy’s Drawing the Draped Figure class!